LG C6 vs Samsung S90H - Best Mid-Range OLED

 A Tangent About Size Pricing

 Something that gets lost in the panel technology debate: size-for-dollar is often a bigger factor than panel type.
 The S90H 55" at roughly $1,200 is a genuinely compelling option if 55 inches fits your viewing distance.
-The C6 doesn't come in 55" at the same value because LG's Tandem OLED sizes start at 42" but the pricing curve is steeper at the small end.
+The C6 55" comes in at $2,000 with a non-Tandem WOLED panel; LG only puts Tandem WOLED on the C-series at 77" and up (the C6H sizes), and the pricing curve is steep at the small end regardless.
 Meanwhile, Samsung offers the S90H in 55", 65", and 77", and the 77" is expected around $2,600, which undercuts the C6H 77" by a meaningful margin.

 I haven't seen finalized pricing on every size variant, and early-year MSRPs often drop 10-15% by the time Black Friday rolls around.
 The price gap between these two could widen or narrow depending on how aggressive Samsung gets with promotions.